Haichuan23/My_Own_Private_Deep_Learning_Curriculum/ch1_Transformer/chapter3_FineTune.md

 6. We then start to train the reward model.
 After downloading a public model, we will read the hidden state of the last non-padding token in each batch (retrieved using attention mask from tokenizer), and train a linear classifier that predicts which model wins.
 We use cross-entroypy loss to train the reward model.
 For the details, please see HuggingFace Trainer API, data collator, LoRa adaptor </br>
 Some sample code for the final training pipeline: https://colab.research.google.com/drive/1B4NPpZzKLBxdk_zMqp4MM4026-g0wr3J?usp=sharing

+## Step 2: The implementation of the PPO Algorithm